 \section{Nested Lattice Codes}

 In order to allow relays to decode integer combinations of codewords, we need codebooks with a linear structure.
-We will use lattice codes that have both good statistical and good algebraic properties.
-Erez and Zamir showed that nested lattice codes can approach the capacity of point-to-point AWGN channels in \cite{ez04}.
+Specifically, we will use nested lattice codes that have both good statistical and good algebraic properties.
+Erez and Zamir developed a class of nested lattice codes that can approach the capacity of point-to-point AWGN channels in \cite{ez04}.
 These codes operate under a modulo arithmetic that is well-suited for mapping operations over a finite field to the complex field.

 First, we will provide some necessary definitions from \cite{ez04} on nested lattice codes.
 Note that all of these definitions are given over $\Rbb^n$.
-Our scheme will use the same lattice code over the real and imaginary parts of the channel input (albeit with different messages).
-Next, we will describe how to construct nested lattice codes which have certain desirable properties at sufficiently high dimension.
+For complex-valued channels, our scheme will use the same lattice code over the real and imaginary parts of the channel input (albeit with different messages).